Naples' central transport hub...

 Overview of Naples Centrale

-Naples Centrale, looking east from the excellent Unahotel Napoli.
+Naples Centrale, looking east from an upper floor room in the excellent Unahotel Napoli.
 In the foreground is the covered retail mall on the south side of Piazza Garibaldi.
 The station building is behind it, with platforms 2-24 visible behind that.
 Courtesy of @rail_away.

 Facade of Napoli Centrale